If you’re looking for your next charcoal grill, you’ve probably seen some of the kamado designs on the market.

 The design that Char-Griller has used means that there is very little temperature loss, and the grill can get up to 700° F with charcoal fuel.

-This is significantly higher than the average gas or charcoal grill, and it is equal to the very best grills made of ceramic.
+This is significantly higher than the average gas or charcoal grill, equal to the best grills made of ceramic.

 Construction quality is excellent, and the assembly instructions are easy to follow.

 The kamado has a more complicated design than the average grill, so the assembly is critically important.

 The red-painted finish makes the grill stand out, and it looks much more expensive than it is.

 Conventional Charcoal Grills – A Unique Outdoor Grill for Home Cooking Enthusiasts

 Conventional charcoal grills only offer ”straightforward” grilling, and there’s nothing wrong with that.

 What you can do with a classic grill is very limited.

 But, if you want more versatility and richer flavor, a kamado is the way to go.